 When C. Pardee Erdman purchased Ulupalakua Ranch in 1963, the operation consisted of 58,000 acres and 6,000 head of cattle worked by 30 ranch hands living on the ranch with their families.
 Erdman has maintained the paniolo tradition here during the rapidly changing times.
 A former petroleum geologist with roots in Hawai’i, Southern California, and Wyoming, Erdman has experimented over the years with new ways to utilize the ranch – raising sheep and elk and partnering with vintner Emil Tedeschi to establish Maui’s first working winery.
 He and his son Sumner Erdman are committed to managing this land using environmentally sound practices that will preserve its scenic beauty and ecological vigor.

 The winery was established as a Hawai’i Corporation in August 1974.
-The company started as a partnership between C. Pardee Erdman of Ulupalakua Ranch and Emil Tedeschi, who brought his family history of winemaking from Napa Valley.
-Erdman, a rancher and geologist, provided the land, buildings and financing.
+The company was started by C. Pardee Erdman of Ulupalakua Ranch.
 Remaining true to the land’s heritage, many of the historic Makee estate buildings are used in the winery.
 The old dairy constructed of thick lava rock is now used as the winery’s lab and bottling room, and what once served as a jail is now a private tasting room, the stone facade weathered with time but giving glimpses into the past.

 While the 23-acre vineyard was maturing, an experimental sparkling pineapple wine was developed from the famed and plentiful pineapples grown in Upcountry.
 This project was actually not intended for sale.
 Rather it was used to practice and set up for the sparkling production once the vineyard reached maturity.
 This now famously unique wine does a beautiful job representing Maui’s agriculture and our island’s celebratory lifestyle.

-After experimenting with several different areas on Ulupalakua Ranch, Tedeschi and Erdman eventually planted Carnelian grapes, a hybrid grape developed at UC Davis by Dr. Olmo, on 23 acres of the ranch.
-With great precision and consideration as to elevation, terrain, and even the exact location on the slope, the partners planted vines in an area of ‘Ulupalakua that was ideally suited for growing vinifera grapes.
-Carnelian was the sole choice after trialing over 140 varietals.
+After experimenting with several different varietals in many areas on Ulupalakua Ranch, they eventually found the right location and planted 23 acres of Carnelian grapes.
+Carnelian was a hybrid grape developed at UC Davis by Dr. Olmo and was the sole choice after trialing over 140 varietals.
+With great precision and consideration as to elevation, terrain, and even the exact location on the slope, they planted vines in an area of ‘Ulupalakua that turned out to be ideally suited for growing grapes.

 Our first pineapple wine – Maui Blanc – debuted in 1977, and the public response was so positive that our winemakers continued to explore the vision of producing wine from this beloved Maui fruit.
 Dimitri Tchelistcheff, a world-class winemaker and renowned international consultant in the fields of enology and viticulture, was brought in to fine tune the pineapple wine program.
 Maui Blanc remains our bestselling wine to this day.